olxver2025/guardify-public/privacy.md

 # 2. Information We Collect
 - User Identifiers: User IDs, usernames, and profile images as provided by Discord.
-- Message Content: Content of messages that are scanned or logged as part of the moderation process. **Message content isn't and never will be stored on our database.**
+- Message Content: Content of messages that are scanned as part of the moderation process. **Message content isn't and never will be stored on our database.**
 - Moderation Data: Records of strikes, warnings, violations, and other moderation actions stored in our database.
 - Interaction Data: Information related to commands and feedback provided by users.